Sadalmalik/CRegExp/README.md

 * First of all, GPT does not have consciousness or understanding as such.
 He basically doesn’t understand what he’s doing, but he behaves with absolute confidence.
 Because that's how I was trained.
 * He has no abstract imagination - GPT could not imagine in his head (due to its absence) the structure of the parsing tree, the order of states and the meaning of this order.
 As a result, he confidently produced code that built connections between objects in an absolutely invalid way.
-* GPT gets it wrong all the time.
+* GPT makes mistakes all the time.
 And in the most human way possible.
-And over time, errors begin to multiply (due to GPT memory limitations)
+And errors begin to multiply over time (due to GPT memory limitations)
    * For example, he produced code with uninitialized variables.
-It took me at first half an hour to find the reason for the program crash.
-And then ask leading questions twice more so that GPT notices the error and suggests a correction.
+It took me half an hour to find the reason for the program crash.
+And then ask leading questions twice more so that GPT noticed the error and suggests a correction.
 It does not analyze code like a program.
 And he doesn’t analyze it like a programmer - he doesn’t make any effort to find and fix problems.
    * This is generally one of the big problems.
 He makes no effort to solve any problems.
 It simply generates a response.
 As a result, he is not able to solve problems without a large number of leading questions that will lead him to the desired answers.
 * Besides this, GPT has another “lazy” trait - it always tries to give the most simplified answer possible.
 This is especially true for coding tasks.
 I suspect it has something to do with the way language models work in general - it's likely that if you force him to give a longer answer, he'll start going crazy.